Nextcloud Deployment

 Select Force Flag to allow upgrading the app when the dataset has existing data.

-Repeat the storage steps above to configure the host path for Nextcoud Data Storage.
+Repeat the storage steps above to configure the host path for Nextcloud Data Storage.
 Enter or select the data dataset.

 See Storage Configuration Settings below for more information.